SorifulIslamAdnanKhan/easy-back-to-top-button/readme.txt

 === Easy Back To Top Button ===
 Contributors: sorinxofficial, adnankhan7792
-Tags: back to top, scroll to top, back to top button, scroll to top button, easy scroll, smooth scroll
-Requires at least: 5.2
+Tags: back to top, scroll to top, back to top button, scroll to top button, smooth scroll Requires at least: 5.2
 Tested up to: 6.7
 Requires PHP: 7.2
 Stable tag: 1.0.0
 License: GPL v2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+**Add a customizable, lightweight "Back to Top" button to enhance your website's usability and accessibility.**

 == Description ==
 **Easy Back To Top Button** is a lightweight, user-friendly plugin that allows you to add a customizable "Back to Top" button to your WordPress website.